 When I first purchased my Glowforge Pro, I initially questioned whether or not I’d use it enough to justify the investment, but I can now confidently say that I am using it FAR more than I even imagined that I would!
 It’s SO much fun and so easy to use that I’m constantly dreaming up new things to make (and new products to add to my shop!).

-Between the elevated levels of maker possibilities and the high income earning potential of the Glowforge, I highly recommend buying one for yourself.
+Between the elevated levels of maker possibilities and the high income earning potential, I highly recommend buying one for yourself.
 It is most definitely worth it!

-I hope that I have answered some of the questions that you had about Glowforge and that you’re feeling more excited about the possibilities and potential that comes with buying a Glowforge.
+I hope that I have answered some of the questions that you had about Glowforge and that you’re feeling excited and inspired by the possibilities and potential that comes with buying a Glowforge.

 You May Also Like:

-Don’t Forget to Pin This Glowforge Information for Later!
+Don’t Forget to Pin This Information for Later!